LeomarisReyes/InteractiveApp/README.md

 ### General information

 ### Description

-Make-up App was created with Kotlin and Compose for Android.
-This app gives you access to a complete list of cosmetic products loaded from an API.
-You can also see the details of each product by tapping on them.
-This includes the name, brand, description, available colors, and tags.

-The application also supports light and dark appearance modes.
-You can easily identify it on your device by looking for the lipstick icon.
+The Interactive App, built with Kotlin and Compose for Android, displays a list of Colombian presidents from the API-Colombia.
+It includes search functionality, a paginated list, and the ability to view detailed information about each president.
+The app also features a customizable password generator, allowing users to define settings like length and inclusion of symbols or letter case.

 ⚠ *This application was created specifically for technical testing purposes.
 The requested requirements and all the features of this app are detailed below.*

 ### Requeriments

-Create an application with the following points:
+Create an application with the following features:

 |No.| Description |